INTRODUCTION AND OVERVIEW TO COMMANDED OBSERVANCES AND HOLY CONVOCATIONS

 "And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons [mo'ed], and for days, and years" (Gen.1:14 KJV).
 See also Psa.89:34-37; 104:19; Lk.21:25.

-Throughout the Hebrew scriptures, we see that the word 'mo'ed' is associated with the observances that God gave to Israel, and it sometimes appears with the Hebrew word 'hag', which denotes a celebration.
+Throughout the Hebrew scriptures, we see that the word mo'ed is associated with the observances which God gave to Israel, and it sometimes appears with the Hebrew word hag, which denotes a celebration.

-The word 'mo'ed', as used in Genesis 1:14, refers to the holy observances and convocations that God commands to be observed during the year.
+The word mo'ed, as used in Genesis 1:14, refers to the holy observances and convocations which God commands to be observed during the year.

 The Genesis record reveals the following: